PocketRelay/Server/README.md

 **Origin Fetching** This server supports copying over Origin credits, classes, characters, weapons, levels, etc from the official servers.
 This is enabled by default and can be changed using the PR_ORIGIN_FETCH_DATA environment variable.

-**API** The server includes an optional API that you can enable which allows querying and modifying player data on the server along with querying the active games on the server.

 **Man-In-The-Middle Server** This server has a built in Man-In-The-Middle server for proxying your connection to the Official servers while logging all the packets that travel between the client and the server.